- 6 boneless pork loin chops (4 ounces each)

 - 3 cups hot cooked brown rice

-- Sprinkle chops with pepper and salt.
-In a large nonstick skillet coated with cooking spray, brown pork over medium heat, 3-5 minutes per side.
+- Sprinkle pork chops with salt and pepper.
+In a large nonstick skillet coated with cooking spray, brown chops over medium heat, 3-5 minutes per side.
 Remove from pan.

 - In same pan, mix cornstarch, juice and honey until smooth; stir in cranberries and herbs.
 Bring to a boil, stirring to loosen browned bits from pan; cook until thickened and bubbly, about 2 minutes.

-- Add pork.
+- Add chops.
 Reduce heat; simmer, covered, until a thermometer inserted in pork reads 145°, 4-5 minutes.
 Let stand 5 minutes before serving.
 Serve with rice.
 Yield: 6 servings.

 "I was certain I had fresh tarragon in the house and turned out I didn't, so I used fresh parsley and dried tarragon.
 I think fresh would have improved the flavor.
 I'd use a bit more of both spices.
 I also think the cooking time is slightly off.
 I prefer a "browner" pork chop, so I'd do the initial browning for more than "3-4 minutes on each side."
 I served with a side of roasted vegetables and didn't bother with the rice.
 It's a very good flavor; the cranberry was, I believe, nicely noticeable throughout the pork.
 Not overpowering - but very pleasant.
 I will definitely make this again.
 Thanks for submitting Stephanie!"